Jaiden Animations

-YouTube career
+Dittfach has been nominated for a total of six Streamy Awards.
+She won in the Animated category at the 10th Streamy Awards in 2020.

-Early career
+Early life

-Prior to working on her own channel, Dittfach worked with other YouTubers on their channels, including iHasCupquake.

-Eponymous channel
+Jaiden Dittfach was born on September 27, 1997, and grew up in Arizona, United States.
+She is partially of Japanese descent.

+Career

-Dittfach created her YouTube channel in 2014, when she was 16 years old.
+Dittfach created her YouTube channel in February 2014, when she was 16 years old.
+Prior to publishing her own videos, Dittfach animated for other YouTuber channels, including iHasCupquake.
 In 2016 and 2017, Dittfach's channel started trending on the website, becoming more prominent to bigger audiences.
 Dittfach mainly uploads animated YouTube videos that tell stories about her personal life.
-The videos often discuss subjects such as toxic relationships, body positivity, anxiety, and depression.
+Her videos have occasionaly discussed subjects such as anxiety and depression.
 She also creates videos centered on her travels and video games, such as Pokémon.

-On June 1, 2021, her YouTube channel reached 10 million subscribers.
-She received a nomination in the Animated category for the 11th Streamy Awards in December 2021.
-In 2022, she signed with the Creative Artists Agency.
-In March 2022, Dittfach released her "Being Not Straight" video, in which she came out as aroace.
-YouTube ranked the video among their list of the "top trending videos" of 2022, as it reached over 17 million views by the end of the year.

-Collaborations and other appearances

-With fellow YouTuber TheOdd1sOut, Dittfach is a part of the "Animation Squad," a group of animators who frequently create videos together.
-Her channel is managed by the Channel Frederator multi-channel network.

-In December 2017, Dittfach appeared in YouTube Rewind: The Shape of 2017, the first YouTube Rewind installment to include YouTube animators.
-In September 2018, she received a nomination in the Animated category for the 8th Streamy Awards.
-In YouTube Rewind 2018: Everyone Controls Rewind, she made an animation featuring PewDiePie's chair.
+In December 2017, Dittfach's animated character appeared in YouTube Rewind: The Shape of 2017, the first YouTube Rewind installment to include YouTube animators.
+In 2018, her character again appeared in the following installment, Everyone Controls Rewind.
+Her appearance was positively received by viewers for including a reference to PewDiePie's chair; at the time, he was the most-subscribed YouTuber and was controversially excluded from the video.
+In September 2018, she also received a nomination in the Animated category for the 8th Streamy Awards.

 In March 2019, Dittfach participated in an airsoft gun tournament organized by YouTuber MrBeast and sponsored by game developer Electronic Arts.
-The event, organized in order to promote the release of Apex Legends, featured 36 players, all of which were prominent YouTube influencers.
+The event, organized in order to promote the release of Apex Legends, featured 36 players, all of whom were prominent YouTube influencers.
+Dittfach's team, which also included TheOdd1sOut and Anthony Padilla, ended up winning $100,000 in one of two rounds of the competition, with Dittfach herself firing the winning shot.
+In December 2020, she won at the 10th Streamy Awards in the Animated category.

-In January 2021, Dittfach appeared on YIAY Time: The Game Show, a YouTube Original comedy program hosted by Jack Douglass.

-She also frequently appears on the improv game show Scribble Showdown with TheOdd1sOut, Domics, RubberRoss, Egoraptor, and Emirichu.